atbcb/usab-uswds/news/_posts/2020-11-16-u-s-access-board-launches-new-website.md

 excerpt: >-
   The U.S. Access Board has redesigned and updated its website at www.access-board.gov.
 The new site features a streamlined design to make information easier to find.
-New menus and cross links enhance navigation of .
+New menus and cross links enhance navigation of key resources, including the ADA Accessibility Standards and the Section 508 Standards.
+In addition, the site updates . . .
-  . .
 image: /images/uploads/Newhomepage.jpg
 image_alt_text: Screenshot of the Board's new home page
 featured: true